 Soundtracking twilight are the swoony melodies and gauzy guitar tones of Hatchie (aka Brisbane artist Harriette Pilbeam), whose debut album Keepsake ballooned her already eager base of fans who connected to her hypnotic and hazy sound.
 Pitchfork called her the “dream-pop idol of tomorrow”, and with the transcendent new-wave textures she’s bringing to the Twilights stage, tonight you’ll see why.

-Sarah Smith will also be playing a DJ Set from 5.30pm when gates open until Hatchie takes the stage.
+Sarah Smith (RRR Breakfaster) will also be playing a DJ Set from 5.30pm when gates open until Hatchie takes the stage.

 All proceeds help Zoos Victoria save the critically endangered Mountain Pygmy-possum from extinction.